MicrosoftDocs/SupportArticles-docs/support/windows-server/remote/internal-error-has-occurred-connecting-remote-machine.md

 >
 > To resolve this issue, disable the Windows Audio service on the remote machine and optionally on the source machine if necessary.

-## Verify if the error is related to network
+## Verify if the error is related to the network

 Use the following steps to check if you can connect to the server through the web console (for example, Hyper-V):